shfitz/DM1143-Ideation-and-Prototyping-FA17/week-11-detail.md

 </td>
 <td>
 <!-- Due Mon next week -->
 <ul><li>Look at the object you made.
-What about it has changed in your mind now that you have a physical prototype (albeit a crue one).
+What about it has changed in your mind now that you have a first, lo-fi prototype.
 What was unexpected?
 What worked the way you thought it would?
 How will you address these issues?</li><li>Write your weekly input or output post.</li></ul>
 </td>
 </tr>
 <!-- do -->